Tredegar Iron Works: Lincoln statue

-Dignitaries at the installation ceremony included former governors Douglas Wilder and Gerald L. Baliles, former Mayor of Richmond, then-Lt.
+Dignitaries at the installation ceremony included former governors Douglas Wilder and Gerald L. Baliles, former mayor of Richmond, then-Lt.
 Governor, and future Governor Tim Kaine, and then-Mayor of Richmond Rudy McCollum.
 The dedication ceremony was buzzed by a plane trailing a banner proclaiming Sic semper tyrannis, which is not only Virginia's motto (meaning "Thus always to tyrants"), but also what John Wilkes Booth, according to his diary, called out while assassinating Lincoln.

 The statue is made of a bronze cast depicting Lincoln and his son Tad on a bench with Lincoln's arm around his son.
 The bench was deliberately made long enough so that viewers may sit next to either statue on the bench to take photographs.
 The words "To Bind Up The Nation's Wounds" from Lincoln's Second Inaugural Address are carved into granite behind them.

 American Civil War Center at Historic Tredegar

 The idea of another museum on the site was realized in 2006 when the American Civil War Center at Historic Tredegar opened to the public.
 James M. McPherson described the museum as "a truly comprehensive exhibit and education center weaving together Union, Confederate, and African-American threads ... much needed for future generations to understand how the Civil War shaped the nation."
 The Center contains interactive theaters, plasma-screen maps, and artifacts.
 The museum's exhibits were put together by a team of historians that included James M. McPherson of Princeton, Bill Cooper of Louisiana State University, John Fleming of the Cincinnati Museum Center, Charles Dew of Williams College, David W. Blight of Yale and Emory Thomas at the University of Georgia.
 In November 2013 the Civil War Center was merged with the Museum of the Confederacy and became the American Civil War Museum in January 2014.

-In Harry Turtledove's Southern Victory Series of alternate history novels, in which the South wins the Civil War, the Confederate Army's standard rifle is called the Tredegar, produced by what is by then called the Tredegar Steel Works.